A. JAMES CLARK SCHOOL OF ENGINEERING (ENGR)3110 Jeong H. Kim Engineering Building, 301-405-8335

-We combine rigorous classroom learning with initiatives that let students apply concepts through hands-on work, including the autonomous hovercraft project in freshman year and capstone courses in junior and senior years; numerous national and international engineering competitions in which the school is consistently successful; and extensive internship opportunities.
+We combine rigorous classroom learning with opportunities for hands-on educational experiences, including the autonomous hovercraft project in freshman year and capstone courses in junior and senior years; participation in numerous national and international engineering competitions in which the school is consistently successful; a vibrant entrepreneurial ecosystem; and extensive internship opportunities.

 We offer students the chance to engage in cutting-edge research, whether in the many labs run by prominent faculty members in state-of-the-art facilities, or with potential employers in nearby federal research labs and corporations.
 Research enables students to dig deeper into their majors or explore new areas of possible interest.

 With one of the nation’s most active chapters of Engineers Without Borders, Clark School students can apply their skills and energies in the service of less fortunate people all around the world.
 Service options closer to home are available through the many student societies, alternative spring breaks and targeted initiatives started by fellow students.

 It is this range of opportunities that makes the Clark School so valuable to talented, ambitious students who want a deeper university experience.
 We encourage you to explore further by visiting www.eng.umd.edu .

 Direct Admissions Requirements

 Admission to the Clark School of Engineering is limited.
 Applicants are reviewed and will be admitted directly on a competitive basis.
 Evaluation is based on high school grades, standardized test scores, activities, leadership and demonstrations of potential to succeed.
 An applicant may apply to any of the majors offered within the School.
 An applicant also has the option of entering as an Undecided Engineering major and will typically choose a degree program in the first year.